 Researchers are working on vaccines that could prevent cancer from recurring.
 Currently, there are no licensed blood cancer vaccines.
 Vaccines for leukemia, lymphoma and myeloma are still in development and available only in clinical trials.

-The treatment's goal is to make cancer cells more visible to the immune system, enabling it to attack any tumor cells.
+The goal of vaccine therapy is to make the immune system attack any cancer cells.
 The concept of blood cancer vaccines is to train the immune system to:

-Most cancer vaccine studies involve giving a patient chemotherapy, radiation or other standard cancer therapy to reduce the amount of disease in the body before administering the vaccine.
+Most cancer vaccine studies involve administering chemotherapy, radiation or other standard cancer therapy to reduce the amount of disease in the body before giving the vaccine.

 Types of Vaccine Therapies

-There are several types of vaccine therapies, distinguished by how they're made:
+There are several types of vaccine therapies, which are distinguished by how they're made:

 - Some vaccines contain antigens or parts of antigens from the patient's cancer cells or another patient's cancer cells.